weishiuchang/writeups/onprem-grafana/README.md

 ```

 ## Install Prometheus and Grafana
-Prometheus provides two webpages: `https://prometheus.fireflyclass.com` and `https://alertmanager.fireflyclass.com`
+Prometheus provides two webpages: `https://prometheus.fireflyclass.com` and `https://alertmanager.fireflyclass.com`.
 We're going to protect both using our oauth reverse proxy.
 We're not going to set any response headers since neither webpage cares about accounts.
+We will also put Grafana on `https://monitoring.fireflyclass.com` protected behind our oauth2 proxy, external-auth-server, set to auto-create accounts with the `Admin` role.

 ```bash
 helm upgrade --install --atomic --debug --force -n monitoring -f ./prometheus-values.yaml prometheus-operator stable/prometheus-operator